WillDenby/make-python-faster/src/numpy_pandas_and_more/efficient_numerical_computations.md

 ## Linear Algebra

-`NumPy` provides a set of functions for linear algebra operations, making it simple to perform tasks like matrix multiplication, finding determinants, solving linear systems, and more.
+NumPy also provides a set of functions for linear algebra operations, making it simple to perform tasks like matrix multiplication, finding determinants, solving linear systems, and more:

 ```python
 # Matrix multiplication